25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 Prototype Chain:

-- Every JavaScript object has a prototype property, which makes inheritance possible.
+- Every JavaScript object has a prototype property, which makes inheritance possible

-- The prototype property of an object is where we put methods and properties that we want other objects to inherit.
+- The prototype property of an object is where we put methods and properties that we want other objects to inherit

-- The Constructor's prototype property is NOT the prototype of the constructor itself, it's the prototype of ALL instances that are created through it.
+- The Constructor's prototype property is NOT the prototype of the constructor itself, it's the prototype of ALL instances that are created through it

 - When, a certain method (or property) is called, the search starts in the object itself, and if it cannot be found, the search moves on to the object's prototype.
-This continues until the method is found: _prototype chain_.
+This continues until the method is found: _prototype chain_

 Creating an object prototype: